rick-heig/nvme_csd/platforms/zcu106/README.md

 Select ZynqUltraScale+ MPSoC Development Boards (Works on ZCU102, ZCU104, ZCU106).

 The RootFS can be extracted from the `iot-zcu10x-classic-desktop-2004-x07-20210728-85-rootfs.tar.gz` file similarly as the PetaLinux RootFS above.

+This will allow you to boot Ubuntu and install packages through the aptitude package manager.